 Do these functions exist in harmony at your nonprofit?
 Does this triumphant trio empower employees or cause confusion and complaints?
 Align your compliance, internal audit and risk functions by learning from a team of nonprofit professionals who cracked this tough nut at their organizations.
 Strike a beneficial balance between taking mission-advancing risks, respecting organizational rules and values, and undertaking fearlessly fruitful reviews of internal controls, processes and systems.

-Increase risk reporting and advance accountability at your nonprofit by learning to cultivate a Just Culture.
-Learn how to foster cultural norms that empower employees to candidly discuss their concerns and proactively report on risks, incidents, and more.
+Attend this session to learn how to foster cultural norms that empower employees to candidly discuss their concerns and proactively report on risks, incidents, and more.
 Shift from a blame-oriented culture to one focused on collective learning that analyzes and addresses harm from a systems perspective.
 This approach calls for disciplining employees for inappropriate behavior, rather than for harm, which often stems from myriad underlying factors—not just individual decisions and actions.
 Leave this session ready to reconnect with your team so you can collectively identify risks, address harm, and enact justice rather than punishment.

 After cyber attacks continued to increase in magnitude, sophistication, and cost in 2019, governments and organizations around the globe tried to keep pace.
 The frequent fluctuations of cyber threats, privacy regulations, and organizational vulnerabilities make data privacy a top-of-mind risk for nonprofit executives in 2020 and far into the future.
 Attend this hard-hitting session to explore recent and imminent regulatory shifts, emerging cyber threats, and how you can proactively address your nonprofit’s greatest weaknesses to better safeguard your data, your mission, and your reputation.